How to Apologize Well and Repair a Relationship

 Ask forgiveness

-This may be the hardest part of the apology because there is always the chance that the person you are asking forgiveness from may say no. This is also a moment of vulnerability because they see you for who you are (flaws and all).
+This may be the hardest part of the apology because there is always the chance that the person you are asking for forgiveness from may say no. This is also a moment of vulnerability because they see you for who you are (flaws and all).

 Maybe you’ve let them down too many times before.
 What if the offense just simply crossed the line for them, and there’s no going back?